sillsdev/TheCombine/docs/user_guide/docs/project.md

 Line graphs showing cumulative words collected across the days of the [Workshop Schedule](#workshop-schedule), as well as projections for remainder of the workshop.

+## Semantic Domains

+Details about custom semantic domains are coming soon.